sdito000/Spotipydataproject/index.md

 The next step would be to investigate whether there is any relationship between the audio features that increase or decrease respectively.
 To do so, we exported this excel sheet into Stata and R respectively for data analysis.

 In order to study the relationship between a track’s position and its audio features, we turned to Stata to use a Simple Linear Regression (SLR) model.
-Regressions are used to determine the relationship between 2 or more variables, and quantitatively analyse how one variable changes when the other changes.
+Regressions are used to determine the relationship between two or more variables, and quantitatively analyse how one variable changes when the other changes.
 We want to understand whether certain values of audio features will place a track higher or lower on the list.
 When these values change, we want to see whether their placement changes as well.

-In order to study the relationships between audio features, we used multiple regression analysis(MLR).
+In order to study the relationships between audio features, we used multiple regression analysis (MLR).
 MLR allows us to test relationships between multiple independent variables and a single dependent variable.
 For instance, we can test the direction and strength of relationship between danceability (dependent) with tempo, energy, valence, loudness i.e. all audio features.
 And we did!
-We constructed multiple MLR relationships to define each audio feature as y and rest as x: this is get a full combination of every single relationship possible over 4 years.
+We constructed multiple MLR relationships to define each audio feature as y and rest as x.
+Our purpose was to get a full combination of every single relationship possible.
 Many times multiple factors affect one variable linearly in real life even if they are correlated with each other: None can make a song with just a single audio feature.
 Testing relationships allow us to explore common themes and interesting threads of popular music.

 ## Visualising Each Year’s Mean Value